patriciatran/amr-ecoevo/README.md

 # amr-ecoevo

 # Purpose
-Display genomic variance between AMR+ genes in assembled metagenomes.
+The purpose of this workflow is to identify variants of AMR genes among assembled metagenome-assembled-genomes.

 # Workflow
 Reads are first trimmed, host-removed, quality-checked and assembled into contigs.